kevin-rh/BCI_2024_Final_Group7/README.md

 Our approach on feature extration would be implementing MNE-features library.

 ### f.
 Machine Learning Model Utilized
-EEGNet [2], LightGBM, SVM, KNN, XGBoost
+EEGNet [2], LightGBM, SVM, KNN, XGBoost.

 ## III.
 Validation
 Methods of validating the accuracy of the model will use F1-Score, MAE (Mean Absolute Error), and AUC.

 ## IV.
 Usage